 Tortitas de Berro: Easy Guatemalan Watercress Fritters

-Popular throughout Guatemala and El Salvador, these tortitas de berro or tortitas de berro con huevo (watercress pancakes) make a healthy breakfast or snack.
+Popular throughout Guatemala and El Salvador, these tortitas de berro con huevo (watercress pancakes) are gluten-free and vegetarian.
+Packed with vitamins, they’re like tiny bite-sized omelettes yet easy to whip up for a healthy breakfast or brunch.

-Tortitas de berro are the perfect way to take advantage of the huge bunches of crunchy fresh watercress you can find in the outdoor fruit and vegetable markets throughout Mexico and Latin America.
+Tortitas de berro are the perfect way to take advantage of the huge bunches of crunchy fresh watercress you can find in the outdoor fruit and vegetable markets throughout Mexico, Guatemala and the rest of Latin America.

 Eat a few of these bite-sized watercress omelettes and you’ll also be starting your day off with a healthy boost, as watercress is a rich source of vitamins and minerals such as vitamins K, C and A — super important for building bones and eye health.
 You’ll positively bound out the door to start your day.